-EIFL has been supporting open access in Serbia since 2000.
-EIFL-supported awareness raising, advocacy and policy development workshops have resulted in the launch of two OA journals portals (doiSerbia and SCIndeks), and improved OA publishing policies and practices.
+EIFL Guest Blogger, Open Access Programme Coordinator in Serbia, Milica Sevkusic, updates us on the latest developments in open access (OA) in Serbia.
+EIFL-supported awareness raising, advocacy and policy development workshops since the year 2000 have resulted in the launch of two OA journals portals (doiSerbia and SCIndeks), and improved OA publishing policies and practices.
 We also supported the launch of a national open access portal for PhD theses and dissertations, which makes theses and dissertations openly available, easily citable (with DOIs) and searchable.
-In 2018, we welcomed the Serbian government’s adoption of a national open science policy, mandating open access to all publicly-funded research.
-EIFL Open Access Programme Coordinator in Serbia, Milica Sevkusic, updates us on the latest developments.

 In July 2018, the Ministry of Education, Science and Technological Development (MESTD) of the Republic of Serbia adopted a national open science policy.
 As the MESTD is the main national funder of research in Serbia, this policy, titled the Open Science Platform, serves as the national open science policy.